 Current status of the disease/condition and reasons for treatment with HSCT/Cellular Therapy

 Multidisciplinary guidelines were published by the ADWP from an early stage to advise on selection and management of patients (Tyndall & Gratwohl 1997).
-These have been updated (Snowden et al 2012) and guidelines for immune monitoring and biobanking have been published (Alexander et al 2015).
+These have been updated (Snowden et al 2012, Sharrack et al 2020, Greco et al 2021) and guidelines for immune monitoring and biobanking have been published (Alexander et al 2015, Cencioni et al 2022).

 Autoimmune Diseases in the Registry

-Over the last 20 years, over 2000 HSCT procedures have been reported to the ADWP database from around 200 centres in 40 countries.
+Over the last 25 years, over 4000 HSCT procedures have been reported to the ADWP database from around 322 centres in 44 countries.
 The main indication has been multiple sclerosis (MS), followed by rheumatological conditions, Crohn’s disease, haematological immune cytopenias, and, recently, type 1 diabetes.
-The predominant countries of activity have been Italy, Germany, the Netherlands, UK, Spain France and Sweden.
+The predominant countries of activity have been Italy, UK, Germany, Sweden, Spain, the Netherlands, France.
 There was a peak of activity in 1999 followed by a transient fall in activity coincident the widespread availability of biological therapies and a gradually increasing trend from 2006 to the present, with MS, SSc and Crohn’s disease as the current commonest indications based on the increasing evidence base.